Hassocks to Lewes walk

 You could stay on the ridge, and miss out the lunch pub, a little shorter, and much easier

-Just after the windmills, if you have a map, you can can make an out-and-back diversion, south for about 1km to the Chatri - a moving memorial to Indian soldiers who died of their injuries while at the Brighton Pavillion hospital during the 2 World Wars.
+Just after the windmills, if you have a map, you can can make an out-and-back diversion, south for about 1km to the Chattri [Wikipedia] - a moving memorial to Indian soldiers who died of their injuries while at the Brighton Pavilion hospital during the 1st World War.
 According to their faith, soldiers were cremated here, or buried at Woking Mosque.

 The Saxon Church of St John the Baptist in Clayton has eleventh or twelfth-century wall paintings and an entrance path whose rippled effect comes from stone quarried from the fossilised bed of a sea or a river.